JosephGesnouin/Asymmetrical-Bi-RNNs-to-encode-pedestrian-trajectories/README.md

 Contrary to many previous studies which proposed new interactions modules but did not deepen the importance of a robust sequence encoder, our work solely rely on proposing a new sequence encoder that could be easily applicable on all models that use the encoder-decoder pipeline for pedestrian trajectory forecasting while taking advantage of the research on interactions.

-We propose an Asymmetrical Bi-RNNs architecture to replace regular LSTMs or Bi-LSTMs as a motion-encodoing baseline for pedestrian trajectories forecasting:
+We propose an Asymmetrical Bi-RNNs architecture to replace regular LSTMs or Bi-LSTMs as a motion-encoding baseline for pedestrian trajectories forecasting:

 ![Asymmetrical Bi-RNNs architecture](https://github.com/JosephGesnouin/Asymmetrical-Bi-RNNs-to-encode-pedestrian-trajectories/blob/main/u-rnn.png)